 Praia da Luz

 It’s a charming little town with many cafes and restaurants.
-We come here quite often especially outside of the summer months when the beach is completely empty.
+We come here quite often especially outside of the summer months when the beach is empty.

 - Hotel – yes